-We are committed to adhering to the following core values in all our dealings with our clients, our people and our communities:
+We're committed to adhering to the following core values in all our dealings with our clients, our people and our communities:

-- Be supportive;
+- be supportive;

-- · Be collaborative;
+- · be collaborative;

-- · Be bold; and
+- be bold:

-- Be exceptional.
+- be exceptional.

-We expect all of our suppliers to support these values through the products and services they provide to DLA Piper.
+We expect all our suppliers to support these values through the products and services they provide to DLA Piper.